-The Wild Rogue River is the classic American West river trip.
+The Wild Rogue River is the classic American West river trip and it’s the perfect trip for first timers.
 It has great Class II and III rapids and warm water in a thickly forested canyon.
 This is the best river trip for families and for viewing wildlife. ( Learn more about NWRC trips on the Rogue River )

 8. Franklin River (Australia)

 The Franklin River famously runs through the rugged wilderness of Tasmania.
 This remote expedition includes many portages and the added challenge of rapidly changing water levels.
 You’ll enjoy big rapids, deep gorges, and beautiful camps sites.

 The Selway is a remote trip on a beautiful Class IV river in Northern Idaho.
 Only one trip is allowed to launch each day making it hard to get on this gem. ( Learn more about rafting the Selway River)